A topic from the subject of Inorganic Chemistry in Chemistry.

 Introduction

 Synthetic inorganic chemistry is the branch of chemistry that deals with the preparation, characterization, and properties of inorganic compounds.
-Inorganic compounds are those that do not contain carbon-hydrogen bonds, and they include a wide range of materials, such as metals, salts, oxides, and ceramics.
+Inorganic compounds are those that typically do not contain carbon-hydrogen bonds, although some exceptions exist.
+They include a wide range of materials, such as metals, salts, oxides, and ceramics.

 Basic Concepts